-No Leave I blank.
-Go to J Limited recourse borrowing arrangements .
+No Leave label I blank.
+Go to label J1 to J7 and J Limited recourse borrowing arrangements .
 Yes Read on.

-Write at I the value (on 30 June 2022) of shares, equities and similar financial contracts held by the SMSF that are not listed on Australian stock exchanges.
+Write at label I the value (on 30 June 2023) of shares, equities and similar financial contracts held by the SMSF that are not listed on Australian stock exchanges.

-Do not include at I:
+Do not include at label I:

-- investments in unlisted trusts here (include these at B Unlisted trusts in 15a) - unlisted shares that are held on trust under a limited recourse borrowing arrangement (include the value of these at J4 Australian shares in 15b).
+- investments in unlisted trusts here (include these at label B Unlisted trusts in item 15a) - unlisted shares that are held on trust under a limited recourse borrowing arrangement (include the value of these at label J4 Australian shares in item 15b).

-If the SMSF is complying and non-arm's length dividends were paid to the SMSF from a private company include them at U1 Net non-arm's length private company dividends in section B.
+If the SMSF is complying and non-arm's length dividends were paid to the SMSF from a private company include them at Section B, item 11 - label U1 Net non-arm's length private company dividends.